Contact Us

 In addition to the main admissions criteria, there are additional requirements needed to apply for this program:

-• Applicants must already hold a valid initial New York State certification in Early Childhood or Childhood General Education.
+• Applicants must already hold a valid initial New York State certification in Early Childhood or Childhood General or Special Education.

 • Coursework